-Like any other content for your business, social media should be closely edited and monitored.
+Like any other content for your church, social media should be closely edited and monitored.
 It’s tempting to think that, because it’s social media, mistakes or miswording won’t matter as much because it’s a more relaxed form of advertising.
 In reality, people look at social media very carefully because it’s such a big part of everyday life.
 The slightest slip up could be blown out of proportion, shared across platforms, go viral, and lead to a long process cleanup.
 It’s important to treat every post with the same care and consideration that you’d give a billboard or commercial.

 Keep it Symmetrical

 Another thing to consider when crafting a social media strategy is symmetry.
 Don’t vary too much across the different platforms in ways other than performance.
 For example, on Instagram, more engaging photos may be used than on Facebook, but it should still reflect the content and the company the same way.
-Each post on each platform should be molded to fit the audience and tools of that specific social media, but keep your content consistent with your brand’s identity.
+Each post on each platform should be molded to fit the audience and tools of that specific social media, but keep your content consistent with your church’s identity.

 Invest in Boosted Content

 On apps such as Instagram and Facebook, there are opportunities to pay for ads to pop up on people’s feeds based on location, target demographics, and price.
-This is a good strategy, especially in promoting new products or starting to build a solid social media foundation.
+This is a good strategy, especially in promoting a new series, location, times or starting to build a solid social media foundation.
 Unlike commercials or paper ads, where people often change the channel or skip over, social media is such a fast-paced environment that people will simply view and click if interested.
 As long as you choose your target audience wisely, this embedded content will blend in with their family and friend’s posts – which is a good thing.